skip to main content

 Should you choose to expand your business, its line of credit, or reach out to potential investors; all eyes will be on your credit history and not the history of the business because it doesn't have one of its own.
 And remember that even if you're running your business from your garage, you will also need to apply for a basic business license and pay a fee.

-If you're planning to open a retail store, food truck, or pop-up shop... form an llc.
+If you're planning to start a retail business, food truck, or pop-up shop... form an llc.
 An LLC will keep your professional and personal assets separate and give you extra liability protection.
 If you only plan on opening one store especially, you can save on taxes with an LLC while still establishing credibility with consumers.
 You will also need to apply for a Sales and Tax permit per tax obligations in your city, county, or state.

 If you want to branch out beyond one storefront...
 Form a Corporation.
 If you've got big plans for your business, then a Corporation will allow you to still keep your personal assets separate from those of the business while enabling your business to accept money from investors.

-What are the benefits of incorporating a retail business?
+What are the benefits of Incorporating a Retail Business?

 Incorporating your retail business offers numerous benefits.
 First, it creates a legal separation between you and your business, safeguarding personal assets from business debts and liabilities.
 Second, it adds credibility to your business, as 'Inc.' or 'Corp.' in your business name may boost your reputation with customers and suppliers.